andersix/pihole_display/README.md

 ## Normal Mode (PADD Display)

-When the display shows PADD (Pi-hole statistics):
+When the display shows PADD:

 **Button 1** - Brightness & Menu
-- **Press**: Dim the display (cycles through brightness levels, including off)
+- **Press**: Dim the display
 - **Hold 2 seconds**: Open the **Pi-Hole Update Menu**

 **Button 2** - System Menu
 - **Hold 2 seconds**: Open the **System Control Menu**

 **Buttons 3 & 4**
-- Not used in normal mode (used for menu selections)
+- Not used in normal mode

 ---